Browser Setup Guide for Old or Slow Computers

 Prefetch & Preload

 Prefetching helps on fast SSDs yet hurts on slow HDDs.
 If your disk thrashes during browsing, turn it off.
-After changing the toggle, retest a few busy sites to confirm the improvement.
+Afterwards, retest a few busy sites to confirm the improvement.

 Tab Management — Browser Optimization Guide

 Dozens of open tabs multiply memory use and increase context switching.
-Cap each task to a small set, and park the rest in bookmarks.
+Consequently, cap each task to a small set, and park the rest in bookmarks.
 Meanwhile, let your browser’s Memory Saver—or an auto-discard tool—nap idle tabs after a short delay.

 - One-task rule: Keep 3–7 active tabs per task and close the rest.